Ramish93/MS3/README.md

 * Gitpod is a cloud based version control software which is used to write all of the code for this project.
 * It was added commited and pushed in the terminal to Github where it is stored in a repository.
 * Under "Settings", I scrolled down to Github Pages and selected "Master Branch", to where the page was automated.
-* When it was selected, the project was pushed to Github pages and the URL is then displayed and on clicking it it brings to the weblink.
+* A heroku profile was created and after some configuration it was set to automatically update with github.
+* Mongo DB, a data-base was created for cv project and it was linked to python file named app.py with help of pymongo library.
 * The code can be run locally by selecting "clone" which provides an URL you can use on your local computer or "download" option where one can download the zip file on your computer.

 To work on this project with local IDE like VScode etc: